-Dieting and getting fit needs to be done at your own pace and taking into account everything about yourself.
+Dieting and getting fit need to be done at your own pace and take into account everything about yourself.
 Every person is different, and it is important to remember to take note of your body shape and build because you could spend months reaching for a goal that your body shape just might not allow.
-That doesn't mean you aren't fit and healthy, but it can be hard to think that when adverts are pushing images of slim women and muscular men.
+That doesn’t mean you aren’t fit and healthy, but it can be hard to think that when adverts are pushing images of slim women and muscular men.

 Importance of Long-Term Goals

 When it comes to planning your fitness routine or diet plan, it is important to set long-term goals.
 In this case, there is nothing wrong with summer being when you want to reach your goal, but it shouldn’t be the target purely to look good for summer.
 For example, your goal can be to lose so much weight over the next 3 months or put on a few pounds before July.
 Make sure those long-term goals are achievable.
 Don’t decide in May that you want to lose 1 stone in a month.
 This is because crash dieting can have a really bad effect on your body.
 Make sure you give yourself enough time to reach that goal steadily and safely.